Article | 02 Jan 2014

 Posted in Digital, Motivation & inspiration,

-David Smith knows a thing or two about remote working.
-As TMA World’s Practice Lead for Digital Fluency, his list of honours includes leading eighteen multilingual European facilitators on how to deliver sales training to 10,000 Account Managers and 2,500 Business Managers.
+David Smith knows a great deal about remote working.
+As TMA World’s Practice Lead for Digital Fluency, he has led eighteen multilingual European facilitators to deliver sales training to 10,000 Account Managers and 2,500 Business Managers.
+He has also shared his insights at global conferences on virtual learning.

 Isolation